microsoft/dicom-server/docs/concepts/bulk-update.md

 The Retrieve Transaction feature provides the ability to retrieve stored studies, series, and instances, including both the original and latest versions.

+> Note: The supported endpoints for retrieving instances and metadata are listed below.

 | Method | Path                                                                    | Description |
 | :----- | :---------------------------------------------------------------------- | :---------- |
 | GET    | ../studies/{study}                                                      | Retrieves all instances within a study. |